tamsri/wisim/README.md

 **Rays appear only on scene, not from game camera because the script was using Debug tool instead of drawing actual 3D line**

-## Map
-All contents are in /Assets directory.
-Objects folder contains objects that are in the scence. \
-Scenes are in folder /Scences.
-First scence is ray emiting from tower, second scence is from objects. \
-Scripts are in folder /Scripts. each script can assign to the objects in the sence.